almightynassar/almighty-rpg-manager/src/assets/md/faq.md

 ## What's the Sundering?

 The Sundering was the monumental event where the Gauld fashioned the Shadowrealm and permenantly left Mid-Realm.
 Common mythology tells that the Gauld did this because they were too proud to accept defeat at the hands of the [gods](#/cosmology/deities) and their monsters, and so sulked and took their toys with them.
 Other myths state that the gods played dirty and created a genocidal virus that would have wiped out the Gauld, and so the Gauld escaped to the Shadowrealm to ensure their survival.
-The exact truth is hard to determine, since the Gauld in the Shadowrealm are notoriously obtuse.
+The exact truth is hard to determine since the Gauld in the Shadowrealm are notoriously obtuse, the dragons are too arrogant and proud, and the gods simply don't talk to mortals.

 The fact is that the Sundering left only Gauldish technology, monsters and the Forged behind.
 The new sentient races entered a Terrea that was already developed, and used this to jumpstart their civilisiation in less than 500 years.